The Boehringer Ingelheim Fonds is glad to announce the Bonnart Trust PhD funding for International Students in the UK.

 Boehringer Ingelheim Fonds is a non-profit organization for the special and direct promotion of basic research in biomedicine.
-It offers various scientific courses and customized supportive programmes which are highly beneficial for academic careers.
+It offers various science courses and customized support programmes which are highly beneficial for academic careers.

 - University or Organization: Boehringer Ingelheim Fonds

 - Course Level: PhD